10log10/tinylvt/README.md

 users table (
     id  # immutable user_id
-    email  # for login
+    username  # immutable, for login
     password_hash  # for login
-    display_name  # visible to others
+    display_name  # mutable, for display, not unique email  # for notifications
+    email_verified
 )

 # the valid community members